On Representing Resilience Requirements of Microservice Architecture Systems: Introduction

-\item By referring to systematic studies on definitions and measurements of resilience in other scientific areas.
-We provide the definition of microservice resilience.
-And a Microservice Resilience Measurement Model (MRMM) is proposed to measure service resilience of MSA Syetems.

-\item Based on MRMM, a requirement model is designed to represent resilience requirements of MSA Systems.
-The requirement model contains a Resilience Goal Decomposition View refining service resilience goals to system behaviors with a customized goal model, and a Resilience Mechanism Implementation View to show how resilience mechanisms work in MSA Systems.
+In order to solve the problems above, this paper works on the representation and elicitation of MSA System resilience requirements, contributions of this paper are: \begin{itemize} \item We provide the definition of microservice resilience.
+And a Microservice Resilience Measurement Model (MRMM) is proposed to measure service resilience of MSA Systems. \item Based on MRMM, a requirement model is designed to represent resilience requirements of MSA Systems.
+The requirement model contains a Resilience Goal Decomposition View refining service resilience goals to system behaviors with a customized goal model, and a Resilience Mechanism Implementation View to show how resilience mechanisms work in MSA Systems. \end{itemize}

-\item A process framework to elicit resilience requirements of MSA Systems is proposed.
-The process framework outlines steps to elicit our resilience requirement model for MSA Systems, which follows the methodology of Goal-Oriented Requirement Engineering.